Mona the Virgin Nymph

-Mona was produced by Bill Osco and directed by Michael Benveniste and Howard Ziehm, though the film was screened without credits due to legal concerns.
-The earnings from the film, believed to be $2 million, helped finance the directors' later film Flesh Gordon (1974).
-The team also produced another adult movie Harlot (1971), and Bill Osco later produced the similarly explicit Alice in Wonderland (1976).
+Earnings, believed to be $2 million, helped finance the directors' 1974 film Flesh Gordon.
+The team also produced Harlot (1971), and Osco later backed the similarly explicit Alice in Wonderland (1976).

 Plot

-Mona (Fifi Watson) and her fiancé Jim (Orrin North) are having a picnic, and they both strip and began to make love, but she halts him claiming that she had promised her mother (Judy Angel) that she wouldn't have intercourse until marriage.
+Mona (Fifi Watson) and her fiancé Jim (Orrin North) are having a picnic, and they both strip and began to make love, but she halts him claiming that she had promised her mother (Judy Angel) that she would not have intercourse until marriage.
 However, she joyfully performs fellatio on Jim.
 When she comes home, her mother reminds her of her promise and that the mother as well had been a virgin before marrying her father, who had been a good man.
 Then Mona remembers being little and wanting to play with her father (who is only to be seen from the hip downwards), who urges her to perform fellatio on him.
 Going outside again, she again performs fellatio, on a complete stranger.
 Afterward, a prostitute (Susan Stewart) performs cunnilingus on her.
 Jim, on the other hand, stops by Mona's house and has sex with her mother.
 In a movie theatre, Mona masturbates and performs fellatio on a nearby male patron (Gerard Broulard).
-Jim catches them and tells her that he'll punish her by calling all the people she had oral sex with.
+Jim catches them and tells her that he will punish her by calling all the people she had oral sex with.
 Jim ties Mona to a bed, and all of her previous partners surround her and engage in a very long, intense oral sex party.
 At the end of the film, Mona and her mother both confess their sexual affairs.